ibm-cloud-docs/dr-automation-powervs/navigation-panel.md

 ## Disk mapping
 {: #disk-map}

 The Disk Mapping feature is applicable at the Workgroup level and provides a detailed view of disk configurations between the source and target sites.
-It allows users to understand the mapping of disks and their relationships in disaster recovery operations.
+This feature allows you to understand the mapping of disks and their relationships in disaster recovery operations.

 ### Key details
 {: #key-detai}